- Read our review guidelines

 Choosing a power source for your best trolling motor doesn’t have to be difficult.
 As long as you know the voltage of your trolling motor and the power that you’ll need for your boat then you should be able to make a good choice.

 Just remember to keep in mind that if you’re in a kayak, battery size is important to keep your load as compact and lightweight as possible.

 Also, by adding weight to your kayak or boat with a heavy battery it will also mean the motor will be pulling more weight, which could affect both your speed and the amount of hours you get from one charge.

-So when you’re making the choice, make sure your power source meets the needs of both your motor and your boat but don’t forget to factor in the length of time you want to spend on the water, the frequency of your trips and how you plan to charge it.
+So when you’re making the choice for the best batteries, make sure your power source meets the needs of both your motor and your boat but don’t forget to factor in the length of time you want to spend on the water, the frequency of your trips and how you plan to charge it.

 Do you use a trolling motor?
 Which one do you have?